jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Quality storytelling is why so many devoted boxers, judokas, and other practioners were sucked in by their respective discipline.
 Filled with history, culture, and traditions, isolated martial arts acted like echo chambers with a reality so complete, it tricked people into believing it was the single source of truth.

-During the growth of Ultimate Fighting, fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., were excellent for honing their chosen techniques but were also artificial and must be forgotten when preparing for real fights.
+During the growth of Ultimate Fighting, fighters quickly realized the rules of boxing, kickboxing, wrestling, etc., let practioners honed their chosen techniques but the rules were artificial and must be forgotten when preparing for real fights.

 After fighters embraced all discplines, they entered a brave new world.

 A world of remarkable progress.
 With an open mind and access to the world's information on the internet, fighters improved themselves by leaps and bounds every year.
 Kickboxers became wrestlers, Jiu-jitsu black belts learned high-kicks.
 Each martial art became a sub-discipline that brought its techniques to an open marketplace of ideas.

 With evolution as their teacher, these new martial artists started to listen to their bodies instead of other peoples stories.
-The speed of victories, and the less pain suffered in winning them, was the best judge, teacher, and pundit of what's the best fighting philosophy.
-The top martial arts trainers were the ones who helped their students adapt faster.
+The speed of victories, and the less pain suffered in winning them, was the best judge, teacher, and pundit of martial arts techniques.
+The top trainers were the ones who helped their students adapt better techniques faster.

 When fighters finally embraced evolution, they created a new way for humans to think of self-defense called mixed-martial arts.

 In mixed-martial arts, fighters don't limit themselves within the confines of an artificial rulebook.
 Instead, everyone should learn a little from every sub-discipline, and the best technique is the one that brings results.
-Evolution is so admired in mixed-martial artists that everyone is supposed to give their opinions, offer their perspective, and exchange ideas, because "iron sharpens iron".
+Evolution is so admired by mixed-martial artists that everyone is supposed to give their opinions, offer their perspective, and exchange ideas, because "iron sharpens iron".

-Mixing the human body's adaptability to learn many techniques, with a free mind willing to learn, created a new, self-correcting, and sustainable martial art.
+Mixing the human body's adaptability to learn many techniques with a free mind willing to learn, created a new, self-correcting, and sustainable martial art.
 Today, a skilled mixed-martial artist is an overwhelming favorite against a champion of any single fighting sub-discipline.
 Just as important, since mixed-martial arts includes all techniques, any person, whether short or tall, heavy or thin, aggressive or meek, can "mix and match" techniques to find their niche and learn to win a fight.

 And finding a niche is what evolution is all about.
 By empowering anyone and everyone, mixed-martial arts is the ultimate fighting philosophy.